Thorlabs/Motion_Control_Examples/C#/README.md

-# KDC101 C\# Programming Guide
+C\# Programming Guide

 This guide will attempt to guide you through the process of setting up a project in visual studio, adding references to the necessary libraries, and using the example provided.

 ### Prerequisites

-  - Microsoft Visual Studio
+  - Microsoft Visual Studio with the C\# and .NET development packages
   - Thorlabs Kinesis
   - A KDC101 Controller
   - A connected instrument